drupalsocialinitiative/social_auth_google/README.txt

 is based on the Social Auth and Social API projects

 It adds to the site:
-* A new url: /user/login/google
+* A new url: /user/login/google.
-* A settings form on /admin/config/social-api/social-auth/google page
+* A settings form on /admin/config/social-api/social-auth/google page.
 * A Google+ Logo in the Social Auth Login block.

 REQUIREMENTS